redox-os/website/content/news/this-month-250331.md

 ## Fan Photos

-We will showcase fan photos in the next month reports to have nice photos when we don't have screenshots to show, the following photo of the Redox OS Coffee Mug was taken by [Jason Bowen](https://mast.hpc.social/@jbowen/114060847319270451).
+We will showcase some fan photos in the monthly reports when we don't have screenshots to show.
+Let us know on Matrix if you have some Redox-themed photos you want to share (send a link, don't post the photo on Matrix).
+This photo of the Redox OS Coffee Mug was taken by [Jason Bowen](https://mast.hpc.social/@jbowen/114060847319270451).

 <a href="/img/fans/jason-bowen-coffee-mug.jpg"><img class="img-responsive" alt="Jason Bowen Coffee Mug" src="/img/fans/jason-bowen-coffee-mug.jpg"/></a>

 ## Kernel Improvements

 - 4lDO2 implemented the `SYS_CALL` system call to unify several different means of setting or getting parameters or invoking actions on a resource.
-It allows read/write buffers, simplifying scheme logic for RPC-like calls, unifying the logic, replacing the dup+read/write+close pattern, and technically all scheme calls that don't send or receive file descriptors.
+It allows bidirectional read/write buffers, simplifying scheme logic for providing RPC-like interfaces, as well as replacing the dup+read/write+close pattern, and technically all scheme calls that don't send or receive file descriptors.
 - bjorn3 restored the legacy scheme path format deprecation warnings
 - bjorn3 reduced the verbosity of debug logs on boot

 ## Driver Improvements

 - 4lDO2 added the x86 real-time clock (RTC) driver in userspace, moving it out of the kernel.
 ARM and RISC-V RTC still need to be moved.
-- 4lDO2 started to implement multi-threading support on the NVMe driver and improved performance in ~13-14%
+- 4lDO2 started to implement multi-threading support on the NVMe driver and improved performance by about 13-14%
-- bjorn3 updated the Bochs emulator/debugger and USB xHCI drivers to use the `redox-scheme` library
+- bjorn3 updated the USB xHCI drivers to use the `redox-scheme` library
 - bjorn3 updated the `inputd` daemon to use the `redox-scheme` library
 - bjorn3 updated all drivers and daemons to the 0.4 version of the `redox-scheme` library
 - bjorn3 moved the PCI driver spawning to the pci-spawner daemon